jackcooperdev/CauldronDocs/pages/authentication/mas.md

+---
+title: MAS
+description: 'MAS page'
+---
 # MAS (Microsoft Authentication Scheme)

 These Functions are used for the authentication flow.
-They can be used seperatley if needed.
+They can be used separate if needed.

 ## Functions